Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 BambooHR is a great solution for smaller to medium-sized businesses with more significant hiring needs.
 Their user interface is immensely easy to navigate and helps you get through the hiring and onboarding cycle seamlessly.

-What makes BambooHR stand out is that they aren’t only an ATS but also a human resource system.
+What makes BambooHR stand out is that it’s not just recruiting software–you get an entire human resources system.

 This means their all-in-one system also helps you track things like time off, payroll, employee timesheets, and report management once you’ve already hired a candidate.
 For a hiring team, this can be a real time-saver.